+'''

 http://wiki.ivoa.net/twiki/bin/view/IVOA/VOSpacePublicShare

+'''

-Note that standard ID serves as both a URL to a document describing the protocol and as the URI identifying the protocol.
+Note that, as mentioned above, the standard ID serves as both a URL to a document describing the protocol and as the URI identifying the protocol.
 Thus, readers can find additional documentation on the public share protocol at the URL of the standard ID.